mattcarlotta/react-starter-kit/README.md

 3 - While at the app's `root` folder, start `webpack-dev-server` using `npm run dev`.

-To build and bundle your client resources for production, use `npm run build` while inside the client's `root` folder.
+To build and bundle your client resources for production, use `npm run build` while inside the `root` folder.

 Unit testing will watch all your changes in the test files as well as create coverage folder for you via `npm run test`.